BSc Information Management for Business, University College London

 When you’re not studying, what do you enjoy doing?

 I enjoy exploring the food scene in London and going to small gigs.
-I’ve also enjoyed going to comedy nights, and, as I had lived in London for three years prior to starting the programme at Imperial, I have benefitted from having a vast network of friends to meet with regularly.
+I’ve also enjoyed going to comedy nights, and, as I had lived in London for three years prior to starting the programme at Imperial, I have benefited from having a vast network of friends to meet with regularly.
 London is also home to a great tech and startup scene, and I have spent many evenings attending speaker and networking sessions around the city.

 What have been the benefits and challenges of moving to London?
 What advice would you give to someone in a similar position?